 Paint the shadows using a ½” brush.
 Use a ¼” – ½” brush dipped in the slow dry medium to blend your shadows.
 You may need to add more of your corresponding white onto the canvas to get a smoother blend.

 Using a ¼” – ½” brush, add smaller highlights with your mixed whites.
 Blend these areas as well.

-See our Still Life Tutorial for more on how to set up a fun and successful still life.
+- See our Still Life Tutorial for more on how to set up a fun and visually dynamic still life.

-Add just a small amount at a time.
+- Add small amounts of color at a time.
 It’s easier to add more color, than to backtrack to the original color.

 - If your paint dries faster than you want, add slow dry medium.

 - Keep your brushes in water as you work so they are easier to clean later!

 “When I was organizing the objects to use, I came up with the idea to make a coltish scene that includes the body of a girl and the bones of the beast that killed her.
 This painting in was especially interesting because I had to figure out a balance between the lightness of the objects in the still life and the dark theme I wanted to convey.”Mia Rozear